Rakuten: 2020s

 In July 2020, Rakuten announced that it would be closing its online shop/marketplace in the United States, which formerly went under the name Buy.com.
 The marketplace closed to new orders on 15 September and shut down after all remaining orders had been fulfilled.

 In September 2020, Rakuten launched its wireless carrier service's 5G network in some areas of Japan after it started 4G services in April.
 The company named its network technology the Rakuten Communications Platform (RCP) which makes use of cloud computing to lower the price and started sales activity abroad, gaining at least fifteen international customers by the spring of 2021.

 On September 24, 2020, Rakuten announced that they would shut down their online marketplace in Germany.
 As of October 15, 2020, they no longer accept new orders while all orders before that date were to be fulfilled.

 In March 2021, Rakuten announced at a joint press conference attended by CEO Mikitani and the President of Japan Post Holdings that Rakuten would allot more than 8 per cent stake to Japan Post Holdings for 150 billion yen, accepting Japan Post Holdings as the third-largest shareholder after the Mikitani family in the first-ever major capital tie-up for Rakuten, to be financially equipped to spend billions on installing telecommunications infrastructure across Japan in competition with rival Amazon Japan.
 Tencent and Walmart, the previous owners of Seiyu Group, now partially owned by Rakuten, also took stakes of 3.65% and 0.9% respectively.

 In February 2022, Rakuten founder Hiroshi Mikitani donated ¥1 billion ($8.7 million) to humanitarian actions in Ukraine amid the 2022 Russian invasion of Ukraine.

 In 2023, Rakuten partnered with Supermicro on high-performing Open Radio Access Network (RAN) and storage systems for operators of cloud-based mobile services.

 Acquisitions and investment

 Rakuten has made several acquisitions since its inception in 1997.
 It began in the e-commerce field but made acquisitions in the fields of sports, banking, and insurance.

 Businesses

-Rakuten, Inc. has more than 70 services operating via the three segments: Internet Services, FinTech, and Mobile.
+Rakuten, Inc. has more than 70 services operating via the three business segments: Internet Services, FinTech, and Mobile.

+Internet Services Segment

-The services constitute the Internet Services segment are as follows:
+The services constitute the Internet Services Segment are as follows: